Kalpana Chawla: Early life and education

-Kalpana Chawla was born on March 17, 1962, in Karnal, Haryana, India, to Banarsi Lal Chawla, the owner of a tire manufacturing plant, and Sanjogta Kharbanda.
-(Note: Some sources, such as Launius and Furuyama, report Chawla's birthdate as July 1, 1961.
-According to Jean-Pierre Harrison, Chawla's husband, Chawla used July 1 as her birth date to enroll in school a year in advance of when she otherwise would have.
-Other sources, such as Cavallaro, corroborate this story) Her family were Punjabi Hindus originally from Gujranwala in West Punjab, who traveled to East Punjab as refugees during the Partition of India in 1947.
-She had three siblings: sisters Sunita and Dipa, and brother Sanjay.
-As a child, she expressed interest in aerospace engineering, but was dismissed by her father, who said that "only guys want to do [aerospace engineering]" and instead recommended that she become a doctor or teacher.
-She attended the Tagore Baal Niketan Senior Secondary School in Karnal, graduating in 1976 "near the top of her class".
+Kalpana Chawla was born on March 17, 1962, in Karnal, Haryana, India.
+Her father, Banarsi Lal Chawla, was the owner of a tire manufacturing plant.
+Her mother, Sanjogta Kharbanda, was the daughter of a doctor.
+Both of her parents were Punjabi Hindus who were originally from Gujranwala in West Punjab, having traveled to East Punjab as refugees during the Partition of India in 1947.
+She had three siblings: sisters Sunita and Dipa and brother Sanjay, of whom she was the youngest.

+At the time of her birth, Chawla did not have a legal name.
+Although she was informally called "Montu" by her parents, it was not until she entered school that she chose her own name from a selection of names her parents presented to her.
+The name "Kalpana" translates to "idea" or "imagination", which was the reason she chose it.
+Relatives and friends often called her "KC", the initials of her first and last name.

+As a child, she developed an interest in airplanes after seeing one at the age of three.
+At the age of 12, she decided that she wanted to become an aerospace engineer.
+However, this idea was dismissed by her father, who said that "only guys want to do [aerospace engineering]", instead recommending her to become a doctor or teacher.
+Despite this, she began specializing in science courses such as physics, chemistry, and mathematics at the Tagore Baal Niketan Senior Secondary School in Karnal, graduating in 1976 "near the top of her class."

-Chawla took basic engineering courses at Dayal Singh College in Karnal.
-She then attended the aeronautical engineering school at Punjab Engineering College in Chandigarh, where she studied the principles of theoretical aerodynamics.
+In 1977, Chawla took a year of pre-university education at Kumari Vidyavati Anand DAV College for Women, also in Karnal.
+Afterward, she attended basic engineering courses at Dayal Singh College.
+Because there were no engineering colleges in her hometown, she then moved to Chandigarh to attend the aeronautical engineering school at Punjab Engineering College, where she studied the principles of theoretical aerodynamics.
 She was one of four women in the program and the first female student to take aerospace engineering classes at the college.
-Some professors discouraged her from studying aerospace engineering, claiming that it was not suitable for women and suggesting electrical engineering instead.
-She graduated from the college in 1982 with a Bachelor of Engineering (BEng).
+However, some professors discouraged her from studying aerospace engineering, suggesting it was not suitable for women and advising her to study courses such as electrical engineering instead.
+She graduated from the college in 1982 with a Bachelor of Engineering.